bravestLimit/FaceCard/README.md

 # FaceCard Mobile App

-## FaceCard is a web Application that authenticate and allows payment using credit cards.
+## FaceCard is a web Application that authenticate and allows payment using debit cards.

 ### This was a project I was asked to build to get into the Andela DevC programme.